 And here are some things I found completely realistic and true to the Irish-American experience.

 The connection between Irish and African music is longstanding, and in my opinion, a great benefit to the cannon of North American music.
 When I hear Reggae, I hear a slow and soulful version of the traditional hornpipe.
 In Gospel music I find much in common with Irish ballads.
 Contemporary Irish music is full of influences that echo it’s development alongside African-American music That connection was beautifully portrayed in the climactic scene where Red sings to the Madman of Piney Woods.
+I found it the most moving portion of the book.

 The racism towards Black Canadians by Grandmother O’Toole was also true to what I’ve heard and read about the Irish immigrant experience.
 Black freedmen and Irish immigrants were often scrambling for purchase on the lowest rung of the economic ladder which tended to put them in conflict.
 I wish the history were otherwise but it isn’t.
 I think the discomfort that the prejudice is likely to generate is ultimately helpful in terms of the conversations it might inspire about how fear and hatred arise.